chelsea-designs/first-milestone/README.md

 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Solved Bugs
-1. Inteded outcome: A black background behind the mobile toggler menu
+1. Income outcome: A black background behind the mobile toggler menu
     Problem: Background appears behind navbar on tablet screens.
     What I did to fix it: changed media query from max-width:600 to max-width:575.
     ![Bug menu before](assets/images/testing/bug-menu-before.png "Bug menu before")
     ![Bug menu after](assets/images/testing/bug-menu-after.png "Bug menu after")
-2. Inteded outcome: Responsive choose me section
+2. Income outcome: Responsive choose me section
     Problem: On smaller devices, headshot is centered while text is off to the left.
     What I did to fix it: Text div had class col-lg-10 instead of col-lg-8 and because of this was wrapping over to next line.
     ![Choose me before](assets/images/testing/button-before.png "Choose me before")
     ![Choose me after](assets/images/testing/button-after.png "Choose me after")
-3. Inteded outcome: Mobile friendly, non-cluttered, footer.
+3. Income outcome: Mobile friendly, non-cluttered, footer.
     Problem: Social media links list wrapped 2 icons to next line and footer looked cluttered on smaller screens.
     What I did to fix it: Opted for a column/vertical footer instead of horizontal layout.
     ![Footer before](assets/images/testing/footer-before.png "Footer before")
     ![Footer after](assets/images/testing/footer-after.png "Footer after")
-4. Inteded outcome: Eye catching website portfolio
+4. Income outcome: Eye catching website portfolio
     Problem: Friend who tested site for user experience skipped the portfolio as they assumed it was an ad banner.
     What I did to fix it: Added margins to website portfolio cards to break up the shape and make it look less banner sized.
     ![Portfolio no margins](assets/images/testing/portfolio-before.png "Portfolio no margins")
     ![Portfolio with margins](assets/images/testing/portfolio-after.png "Portfolio with margins")
-5. Inteded outcome: Buttons which contrast with footer before and after hover.
+5. Income outcome: Buttons which contrast with footer before and after hover.
     Problem: When hovering over the footer button it blends into background.
     What I did to fix it: Inverted the background, border and text colours.
     ![Button no contrast](assets/images/testing/button-before.png "Button no contrast")
     ![Button with contrast](assets/images/testing/button-after.png "Button with contrast")
-6. Inteded outcome: Clear navigation bar
+6. Income outcome: Clear navigation bar
     Problem: Hard to see navigation text over some background shapes What I did to fix it: Changed navbar font to be bright white and added small black shadow behind text to act as an outline and help to stand out against hero image.
     ![Nav bar without black shadow](assets/images/testing/with-shadow.png "Nav bar without black shadow")